electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q4-e-tron/technology/climatecontrol/_index.md

 weight: 10
 ---

+The system has the following characteristics.

+- Electronic regulation of air temperature, volume and distribution
+- Solar-dependent regulation
+- Automatic recirculation
+- Dust and odor-secreting allergy filter
+- Separate defroster switch for faster defrosting of the front and side windows

 The controls are located just below the MMI screen.

 ![AC control](ac1zonecontrol.jpg "The AC has a separate control panel under the MMI screen")

+## 3-zone climate control system

 As an option, you can order a 3-zone climate control system.